inBeat/inbeat-website/content/top-influencers/tiktok/gaming/australia/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Australia In 2023
+title: Top 10 Gaming TikTok Influencers In Australia In 2024
 description: >-
-  Find top gaming TikTok influencers in Australia in 2023.
+  Find top gaming TikTok influencers in Australia in 2024.
 Most popular hashtags: #gaming #fyp #foryou #twitch.
 platform: TikTok
-hits: 195
+hits: 194
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Discover the most popular TikTok accounts on inBeat.
-text_bottom: Our database has 195 TikTok influencers like this in Australia for you to collaborate.
+text_bottom: inBeat has 194 TikTok influencers like this in Australia for you to pitch.
 profiles:
   - username: "nonstopclm"
     fullname: >-